Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/Project_Milestone_4.md

     * Link to the "Create an Account" page.
     * Link for password retrieval.
     * "sign in" button.
   * Parameters needed for the page
      * A regex-filtered, database-verified "username" field.
      * A regex-filtered, database-verified "password" field.
-     * Sign-in button with an interactive press feature, to run input verification scripts and submit an SQL query containing the user's login credentials.
+     * Sign-in button with an interactive press feature, used to run input verification scripts and submit a formulated SQL query containing the user's login credentials to be verified in the user database.
-     * A hyperlink-fitted "Forgot Password?" div element.
+     * A hyperlink-fitted "Forgot Password?" div element (scoll-over feature optional).
-     * A hyperlink-fitted "Create Account" div element.
+     * A hyperlink-fitted "Create Account" div element (scroll-over feature optional).
   * Data needed to render the page
      * Image to be displayed in the welcome blurb
      * Some paragraph text.